Heading to the Oregon coast, expecting sunny weather only to find out the forecast is rainy? Wondering what to do on a rainy Manzanita Oregon day?

 Monster!: Your group invents an imaginary monster.
 Take a sheet of paper, fold it in quarters, widthwise, like an accordion.
 Each person takes a turn drawing head, upper body, torso, and legs folding back the paper before passing it to the next they won't see your drawing.
 Presto, hilarious monster!

 You get the idea.
-You can also look up Pencil and Paper games on the internet.
+You can also look up Pencil and Paper games on the internet, including the infamous The Pen Game.

-Or check out some of the wonderful shops in downtown Manzanita for fun indoor ideas.
-Free Hand offers arts and crafts, with tons of fun things for adults and kids to do on rainy coastal days.
+Or check out some of the wonderful stores in Manzanita for fun indoor ideas.
+Salt and Paper offers arts and crafts, with tons of fun things for adults and kids to do on rainy coastal days.

 Photo Credit: Young Life Organization